UH-SERG/oseql-trojan-identification-experiments/README.md

  1. Make sure `sh/exp_with_args.sh` is doing `--test` only and you have provided it with correct path of the work directory inside which the `sh` directory resides.)

- 2. For clone detection, make sure to use `test.txt` files with extra columns indicating whether the two input samples are clean or poisoned, and also make sure `data_has_extra_cols` in configs.py is set to `True`.
+ 2. For clone detection, make sure to use a `test.txt` file with extra columns indicating whether the two input samples are clean or poisoned, and also make sure `data_has_extra_cols` in configs.py is set to `True`.